greghendershott/wffi/README.md

 - Marshaling and routing code to implement it as a server.
 - Marshaling code to use it as a client.
-- Documention generated in formats like markdown and Scribble.
+- Documention in formats like markdown and Scribble.

 A "word cloud" of (somewhat) related concepts: